Mahruf-Hasan-Beg/Inventory-Management-System/README.md

 # Inventory Management System
+This is my university project for the course- Database Management System.

-Simple Inventory Management System for Seller/Supplier to keep track of product info/add/delete, track of product shipment,transaction info etc. with different user interface for Seller and supplier.
+It's an Inventory Management System for Seller/Supplier to keep track of product, add new product, update, delete, search with different UI for suppplier and admin.
 Tools Used
 * PHP
 * MySQL